dysosmus/flask-thumbnails/README.md

 Flask-thumbnails-wand
 ===============

-Flask extension to create thumbnails, based on Wand (ImageMagick).
+Flask extension to create thumbnails, based on Wand (ImageMagick).<br />
 This is a fork of [Flask-thumbnails](https://github.com/SilentSokolov/flask-thumbnails).

 Support
 =======

-* Python 2.7 and 3
+* Python 2.7 and 3.4
 * All files suported by ImageMagick (jpg, png, gif, pdf...)

 Installation